 Prof. Marc Chesney is Professor of Finance at the University of Zurich.
 Previously in Paris, he was Professor and Associate Dean at HEC, President of the CEBC (Centre d’Etudes sur le Blanchiment et la Corruption) and an external expert with the World Bank.
 He has published articles and books in the areas of quantitative Finance and also of financial crime mechanisms.
 In addition, he focuses on the subject of Ethics and Finance.
 At the University of Zurich, he is member of the Board of the Graduate Programme for interdisciplinary Research in Ethics and co-organizer of the Ethical Finance Research Series.
 He is also member of the advisory Board of Finance & Common Good/Bien Commun.
 Marc Chesney holds a Ph.D. in Finance from the University of Geneva and obtained his Habilitation from the Sorbonne University.

 Edward Dommen is a specialist in economic ethics.
 He is past President of the Scientific Committee of the Swiss Network of International Studies (www.ruig-gian.org); he was a member of the Scientific Committee of the Swiss Network of International Studies (www.snis.ch).
-He is a member of the Actares association, Shareholders for a sustainable economy (www.actares.ch).
+He is a founder member of “Actares, Shareholders for a sustainable economy” (www.actares.ch).
 He was a founder member of the Ethics Committee of the Swiss Alternative Bank (Banque Alternative Suisse) and a member of the Board of Geneva’s Caisse Publique de Prêts sur Gages as well as a member of the Council of the RAFAD Foundation, an institution that guaranteed micro-credit.
 Edward Dommen has been a university professor, but he spent most of his career before he retired as a researcher with the United Nations conference on Trade and Development (UNCTAD).
 He written and compiled several books on economic ethics.
+“A Peaceable Economy” (World Council of Churches 2014) was awarded the Daniel Colladon Prize 2015 as “the most remarkable Protestant work of the previous four years by a Geneva author”.

 CHRISTOPHER DE MATTOS

-Christopher de Mattos is a director of London-based investment manager RAB Capital Ltd. and sits on the boards of a number of regulated and unregulated investment funds.
-He has spent over 20 years in the financial services industry, working as a financial analyst and investment banker in Europe and Latin America.
+Christopher de Mattos is a director of London-based investment manager RAB Capital Ltd. He has spent over 20 years in the financial services industry, working as a financial analyst and investment banker in Europe and Latin America.
 Christopher joined the founding team at RAB in 1999 and, as Finance Director, was instrumental in taking the company to flotation on London’s AIM market in 2004.
 He holds a degree in Mechanical Engineering from Imperial College, London and gained SERC and Kitchener scholarships to study for his MBA at INSEAD.
 Having reduced his involvement in the day-to-day management of RAB, he has taken a particular interest in the role of the board in promoting corporate governance in financial services businesses.
+He is an INSEAD Certified Director and chairs the INSEAD Directors’ Network.

 DR ROBERT ALAN FELDMAN